honeypieio/shrubcoop.org/content/working-groups/wee-spoke-hub.md

 We are starting to reopen our doors to the public following some new incoming funding and Covid-19 safety adjustments.
 In September 2020 we were awarded a grant of £2,000 from Cycling UK to offer a **FREE Cycle Repair Scheme** - aiming to help people “get on their bike” again.
 Check out [this guide](https://res.cloudinary.com/shrub-co-op/image/upload/v1602775388/shrubcoop.org/media/Cycle_Repair_Scheme_at_Wee_Spoke_Hub_dnl4v3.pdf) to give you more information about the scheme.

-We have also recently been awarded funding from Paths for All to restart our much-loved **Fix Your Own Bike** workshops and offer some exciting new cycle-focused activities - keep your eye on this page, our social media and newsletter for information about dates for these activities and workshops coming soon!
+The Wee Spoke Hub is also part funded by Smarter Choices Smarter Places, which is Paths for All’s programme to increase active and sustainable travel throughout Scotland.
+The programme is grant-funded by Transport Scotland.
+This funding is enabling us to restart our much-loved **Fix Your Own Bike** workshops and offer some exciting new cycle-focused activities - keep your eye on this page, our social media and newsletter for information about dates for these activities and workshops coming soon!

 ![](https://res.cloudinary.com/shrub-co-op/image/upload/v1568759594/shrubcoop.org/media/Untitled_design_biphum.png)